 Effective Competitor Analysis for Social Media Greatness

-Like a great deal many things, planning is key to success on Social Media.
-One of the most significant ways to ensure that your Marketing Campaigns withstand the might of each Network is to carefully assess how your competitors use them.
-Doing so not only allows you to garner ideas, it also gives you a clear idea of benchmark expectations for growth and engagement that you can cross-reference with your own results further down the line.
+Like a great deal many things, planning is key to success on social media.
+Competitor analysis is a key part for this.
+It not only allows you to garner ideas, it also gives you a clear idea of benchmark expectations for growth and engagement.
+These can then be cross-referenced with your own results further down the line.

-Social Media was created by humans for humans and more often than not your competitors voice on Social Media will reflect that and differ from their general voice on their website.
 Do they use humour?
 Have they opted for a friendly, helpful tone to encourage interaction?
-Whatever it is, consider the effect they might have on how their audience engages with them.
+Whatever it is, consider how it might effect audience engagement.
 After that, analyse the frequency at which they post on each network.
-This is often a time-consuming phase but it is useful to consider how much the audience would expect to see content.

-Content is key on social media.
-It’s what entices your audience to engage with your brand and increases your reach!
-By measuring how successful each content medium (Video, Graphics, Polls etc.) is with their fans you can give yourself a better idea of the kind of things that work and don’t work.
+Content!
+It's a golden word.
+It’s what entices your audience to engage with your brand and increases your reach.
+By measuring how successful each content medium (video, live, graphics, polls, competitions, etc.) is with their fans you can give yourself a better idea of the kind of things that might work for you.